-Remove any outdated or damaged light fixtures.
-The replacement fixtures don't necessarily have to be contemporary or modern in style.
+Find new light fixtures to replace any outdated or damaged ones.
+The new light fixtures don't necessarily have to be contemporary or modern in style.
 There are many antique finishes and old-fashioned choices to consider.
 Whatever you decide, make sure it is something that integrates with your existing design, or if you're performing a makeover, something that will complement the new look.
 Many popular fixture finishes today are brushed nickel, or bronze with glass globes or shades.

 Step 2: Turn Off Power

 Start by turning off the power to the existing light fixture, at the circuit breaker.
 If you don't know which breaker controls the light fixture with which you are working, shut off the power to the whole house.
 Make sure the circuit is truly dead before touching any wires or terminals.
 Check using a non-contact voltage tester.
 Test from the black wires to a grounded metal box or other good ground, then to the white wires.
 Also, test from the white wires to a ground.
 Also, be sure your tester is functioning by first trying it in a live receptacle.
 Never trust a light switch to render a light fixture dead.
 After taking those precautions, now it should be safe to remove the light fixture.

 Working with electricity can be dangerous.
 A current less than that needed to light a 60-watt bulb can be lethal.
 Always follow proper safety precautions.
 If you aren't knowledgeable about working with electricity, call a professional.

 If you're changing a ceiling light fixture, use a fiberglass (not aluminum) ladder to help you reach it.
 Follow all ladder safety precautions.

 Step 3: Detach Existing Light Fixture